-Even if you have a dishwasher, or an affinity for paper plates, there will come a time when some types of glasses or dishes will need to be washed by hand.
-While it's not a job that most people enjoy, it is necessary and important to the health of your household to properly clean those bacteria-laden surfaces.
+Even if you have a dishwasher or an affinity for paper plates, there will come a time when some types of glasses or dishes will need to be washed by hand.
+While it's not a job that most people enjoy, it is necessary and important to the health of your household to properly clean bacteria-laden surfaces.

 So, to help you tackle the task and get it done faster with the least amount of effort, here are nine tips to get you out of the kitchen.

-Buy Several Dishpans at the Dollar Store
+Buy Several Dishpans

 A couple of inexpensive plastic dishpans will change the way you do dishes and save you lots of time.

 - Use one dishpan as a spot to put dirty dishes as they accumulate.
 If you put them in the sink, you'll have to unload the sink first before you can start washing.
-Save that step.

 - Using a dishpan saves water (and money) over using a big sink to wash just a few items.

-- Even if you have a large or double sink, using dishpans will protect your dishes from chips that can come when they hit the harder surfaces of stainless steel, stone, or porcelain.
+- Even if you have a large or double sink, using dishpans will protect your dishes from chips that can come when they hit the harder surfaces of stainless steel, stone or porcelain.

-Take a Second to Scrape Off Food Residue
+Take Time to Scrape Off Food Residue

 Get a Good Dishwashing Liquid and Use It the Right Way

-Grab the Best Tools for the Job
+Use the Best Tools for the Job

 Get a sponge that has some type of scrubbing surface like net or nylon bristles in addition to the softer side.
 You'll need it.
 And whatever brand you choose, clean it often with a disinfecting solution and replace it frequently.
 Sponges are bacteria breeding grounds.